Battlelines drawn for fight over Libyan Islam

 At Friday prayers last week at Al Nafathy mosque, which until now has attracted followers of traditional, mainstream Islam, the sermon was given by a new cleric, who spoke of the evil arising from the free mixing of men and women in public, and railed against the spread of songs in general and Western music in particular.

-Both are themes favored by Salafists, but until now unfamiliar to Libyans.
+Both are themes favoured by Salafists, but until now unfamiliar to Libyans.

 A meeting of senior Muslim clerics in a Tripoli hotel this week adopted a recommendation that anyone who drinks alcohol should be barred from senior government posts.